originphp/filesystem/README.md

 ### List

-> As of 2.0 path was renamed to directory and each file is a FileObject
+> As of version 2.0 released 26.09.20 list results are different, path now includes the filename.

 To list all contents of a directory